iterative/dvc.org/content/docs/user-guide/data-management/index.md

 scattered throughout multiple buckets.
 Overlapping contents cause data leakage and inefficient storage.
 The project evolution is not easily to track, so multiple data versions coexist (error-prone and not secure).
 What was the name of the best model?
-Can others reproduce your results?
+Can others reproduce your results? _Example:_

 ![Direct access storage](/img/direct_access_storage.png) _The S3 bucket on the
-left is shared by several people and projects; The user on the right needs to know the exact location of the correct files, and uses cloud-specific tools (e.g. AWS CLI) to access them directly._
+right is shared (and bloated) by several people and projects.
+You need to know the exact location of the correct files, and use cloud-specific tools (e.g. AWS CLI) to access them directly._

-DVC captures information about your data sets, which can be versioned with Git.
+DVC captures information that describes your data.
+This allows datasets to exist in a <abbr>project</abbr> regardless of where and how they're actually stored.
-Existing storage can now be organized efficiently.
-Click among **test** and **v1.0** below to see an example:
+Their storage can be (re)[organized efficiently] without affecting original projects. _Click on **v1.0** and **test** below for an example:_

+[organized efficiently]:
+  /doc/user-guide/data-management/large-dataset-optimization

 <toggle>
 <tab title="test">